IVRPowers/blog/content/post/marketing/increasing-business.md

 Initially, it was only IT and computing enterprises who talk about the value of WebRTC.
 Nowadays, companies in the most diverse sectors – like healthcare industries, educational institutions, e-commerce, financial services, insurance companies, entertainment business – are realizing they need to incorporate new technology into their business strategies.
 Real-time communication solutions are key services for companies to stay relevant and competitive.

-If you want to know more about trend technology for your business, we can advice you in [IVRPowers](http://www.ivrpowers.com/).
+If you want to know more about trending technology for your business, we can advice you in [IVRPowers](http://www.ivrpowers.com/).